dyupleks/Math_challenge/README.md

 # Math_challenge

-The full project is in 'Math Challenge - Assignment' folder The main cpp file is in math_challenge.cpp file
+The full project is in 'Math Challenge - Assignment' folder.
+The main cpp file is in math_challenge.cpp file

 Results are represented in the video